 Why consider The Refuge as a treatment center for self-injury

 If you engage in self-injury, you’re probably used to hiding your behavior from others, afraid of the ways that others may judge you.
 You may hurt yourself in a number of ways and feel as though other people simply cannot understand what you’re going through.
 If you’ve been engaging in self-injury for a long time, you may have had experiences in which you inadvertently hurt yourself more than you’d intended.
 You want to stop self-injuring but may not know how.

 At the Refuge, we ensure that you will maintain your dignity and will always treat you with the respect you deserve.
 The decision to undertake rehab for a behavior that has become part of your life takes a great deal of courage and we recognize and admire this strength.

 Our rehab center provides a safe environment where you’ll be able to get away from the stresses that add to your burden and likely serve as triggers to your self-harm behavior, so you can focus exclusively on healing.
-We have developed our rehab center with the goal of creating a community atmosphere for each person who comes to us— every aspect of your time with us becomes therapeutic in nature.
+We have developed our treatment center with the goal of creating a community atmosphere for each person who comes to us— every aspect of your time with us becomes therapeutic in nature.
 You’ll find the benefit of being part of a caring community while you’re fighting your problem is that it provides an additional degree of power to use during your recovery.
 Our staff and your peers will contribute on a continuous basis to make sure you know you are not alone in your battle, just as you will be able to provide the same benefit to others who are struggling with similar problems to your own.